Rue Gît-le-Cœur

-The Rue Gît-le-Cœur is a street in the 6th arrondissement of Paris, France.
+The Rue Gît-le-Cœur (/fr/) is a street in the 6th arrondissement of Paris, France.

 Name

 In the 14th century, the street was documented under the name Gilles-Queux or Gui-le-Queux, presumably referring to a cook (queux in Old French) named Giles.
 Later names include Gui-le-Preux, Villequeux, Gui-le-Comte, and Gilles-le-Cœur.
 It was also known at various points as the Rue des Noyers (1423), Rue des Deux-Moutons, and Rue du Battoir (1639).